AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Discussion and Implications

 We discuss implications for different stakeholders in this section.

-\textbf{Developers of AI-based software}.
-Implications are discussed following the ML development process described by Amershi \etal~\cite{amershi2019software} and Jiang \etal~ \cite{jiang2023empirical}.
-During the coding process for the interview data, we kept notes on the development stage in which each practice and challenge was discussed.
-Figure~\ref{fig:dev-process} illustrates these stages and shows how each subtheme of practices and challenges was allocated.
-As indicated in \cref{sec:interview-method}, we conducted the interviews based on the development process of model selection, model development and testing, and model deployment and maintenance.
-The model development and testing were further divided to finer granularity of tasks, including data preparation, model training and adjustment, and model evaluation, as shown in the figure.
+\paragraph{Developers of AI-based software.} Implications are discussed following the ML development process described by~\citet{amershi2019software} and~ \citet{jiang2023empirical}, which we divide into three stages mapped onto the SDLC.

-(1) \ul{\textit{Preparation and PTM Selection stage:}} Based on practices in Table~\ref{tab:thematic-results}, interview participants rarely reflected on deeper understanding and assessment for safety concerns.
-These actions mainly occur in initial stages of development processes as shown in~\cref{fig:dev-process}, suggesting insufficient attention from developers in analysing and anticipating AI safety risks from the outset.
-Meanwhile, PTM attributes and potential risks have been highlighted as essential considerations at the initial stage~\cite{jiang2023empirical}.
-Therefore, developers of AI-based software should dedicate more efforts to assessing risks and intended usage early on, as this proactive approach can reduce downstream challenges and help prevent common misuse and exploitation failures observed in the AI incident database.
+(1) \ul{\textit{Preparation and PTM Selection stage:}} Based on practices in Table~\ref{tab:thematic-results}, interview participants rarely reflected on deeper understanding and assessment for failure risks.
+These actions mainly occur in initial stages of development processes as shown in Figure~\ref{fig:practice-process}, suggesting insufficient attention from developers in analysing and anticipating potential failure risks from the outset.
+Meanwhile, PTM attributes and potential risks have been highlighted as essential considerations at the initial stage~\citep{jiang2023empirical}.
+Therefore, developers of AI-based software should dedicate more efforts to assessing risks and intended usage early on, as this proactive approach can reduce downstream challenges and help prevent common misuse and exploitation failures observed in the AI incident database, ultimately contributing to the goal of AI safety where the immediate harms from failure of AI components are mitigated.
 One possible way to foster the early-stage reflection is through fictional design approaches.
-For example, fictional research abstract is found to help in anticipatory reflection on AI ethics~\cite{jaaskelainen2025anticipatory}, and such methods could potentially be adapted to encourage safety-focused reflection during the PTM selection stage.
+For example, fictional research abstract is found to help in anticipatory reflection on AI ethics~\citep{jaaskelainen2025anticipatory}, and such methods could potentially be adapted to encourage safety-focused and failure-prevention reflection during the PTM selection stage.